-CLS 105 Clinical Seminar 2 Credits
+CLS 105 Clinical Seminar/Laboratory Simulation

-This course provides the student the opportunity to review with Phlebotomy faculty specific learning objectives, practice procedures they are having problems with in Clinical Practicum, expand knowledge of point of care testing and preparation for the National Certification Exams.
+This course provides the students the opportunity to review specific learning objectives with Phlebotomy faculty and to expand simulation of laboratory techniques practiced in hospital lab settings.
+They have the opportunity to practice procedures they have are having trouble with in their clinical internships.
+They will practice point of testing procedures and prepare for National Certification Exams.

-CLS 106 Clinical Seminar 2 Credits
+CLS 106 Clinical Seminar